 For graduation requirements, please view the introductory pages of the High School Course Catalog linked below.
 The high school course planner on page 59 of the catalog is designed to help middle and high school students think about and discuss their future goals with their families prior to course registration.
 Registration for next school year takes place every February and March.

 Visit our graduation ceremonies webpage to watch our ceremonies which occurred on June 12, 2021.
-Graduation information for 2022 will be posted at a later date.

 Class of 2021 and Beyond